 Source: The HILDA Survey, Release 22; BCARR calculations.

-Note: Marginal effects of log household disposable income refers to the change in the predicted probability of internet access associated with a one-unit increase in the natural logarithm of household income, while holding constant the other control variables.
+Note: Marginal effects of log household disposable income refers to the change in the predicted probability of internet access associated with a one-unit increase in the natural logarithm of household income, while holding the other control variables constant.
 Similarly, for SEIFA the marginal effect refers to the change in the predicted probability of internet access when the SEIFA index of disadvantage increases by one decile.
 For other variables which are binary in nature, marginal effects refer to the change in the predicted probability of internet access if a given variable changes from 0 to 1 while holding constant the other variables.
 Marginal effects for non-binary categorical variables are reported in comparison to the following reference categories: ‘high school or lower qualification’ for the highest level of education attained; ‘aged 21–30’ for the age variable and ‘urban’ for the location variable.
 They show us a change in the predicted probability of internet access if a given categorical variable moves from the reference category to the category in question, holding other control variables constant.

 Diagnostics and limitations